measured/ditto/README.md

 ## Deployment

 For rapid deployment, Ditto uses Amazon Web Services (AWS)
-- Create a bucket on your AWS account
+- Create an s3 bucket on your AWS account
 - Create a `credentials.json` file in the root folder
 - Put the relevant details (name, keys, region etc.)
 - `grunt s3` to deploy

 **note:** The credentials file is ignored by git so that you don't accidently publish your private aws keys to a public repo.
-That means if you're sharing a project you'll need to get each person to setup a credentials file on their local machine
+That means if you're sharing a project you'll need to get each person to setup a credentials file on their local machine.

 Example credentials: